Matsell Bridge Natural Area

 Visit our camping page for more information about camping opportunities at Linn County Conservation

-With an expansive equestrian campground and over 10 miles of equestrian trails, the historic Matsell Bridge Natural Area is a destination for equine enthusiasts.
+With an expansive equestrian campground and over 10 miles of multi-use trails, the historic Matsell Bridge Natural Area is a destination for equine enthusiasts.
 The campground features hitching posts and a lot of space - situated with direct access to the equestrian trails in the park.

 Matsell Bridge Shooting Range